-- Recipient of the Robert W. Criscuolo Award, presented annually by the Burlington County Bar Association to a young attorney committed to the legal profession and the community.
+- 1990 Recipient of the Robert W. Criscuolo Award, presented annually by the Burlington County Bar Association to a young attorney committed to the legal profession and the community.

 - New Jersey State League of Municipalities (Associate Counsel)

-- New Jersey Institute of Local Government Attorneys (First Vice President)
+- New Jersey Institute of Local Government Attorneys (President, 2019-2020)

-- Burlington County Bar Association (served two terms as a trustee)
+- Burlington County Bar Association (Current Trustee, 2023-2026, with two prior terms served)

 - New Jersey Planning Officials

-- Samaritan Healthcare & Hospice: President of the Board of Trustees (2016-2017); Trustee (2009 to 2015)
+- Samaritan Healthcare & Hospice: Board of Trustees, Chairman (2016-2018); Trustee (2009 - 2015)

-- Burlington County Chamber of Commerce: Board of Directors: (2014 -Present)
+- Burlington County Chamber of Commerce: Board of Directors (2014 - 2022)

-- Church of St. Isaac Jogues, Evesham, NJ: Founding Trustee (1996-present)
+- Church of St. Isaac Jogues, Evesham, NJ: Founding Trustee (1996-2019)